 Managing Team Expectations

 - Track meetings check up on progress and give you an opportunity to revisit the points that had previously been agreed on.
 Invite an accommodating environment for questions and suggestions.

-Change the focus.
-Go from the mind-set of ‘What hasn’t gone to plan? / Why? / What happened? / How can we solve this problem?’ to a more constructive approach such as ‘What is working? / What are we doing right? / How can we make sure we do more of that?’
+- Change the focus: Go from the mindset of ‘What hasn’t gone to plan? / Why? / What happened? / How can we solve this problem?’ to a more constructive approach such as ‘What is working? / What are we doing right? / How can we make sure we do more of that?’

 In summary, set the benchmark for all team members from the very start.
 If expectations are made crystal clear and communicated effectively, there is little space for confusion to arise or miscommunication issues.
 Creating a sense of involvement and partnership is an active way of meeting team expectations as well as nurturing an environment which revolves around honesty and trust.